ooddle

 What Parenting Stress Does to Your Body

 Chronic parenting stress is not the same as one bad afternoon.
 It is a low-grade, always-on state where your sympathetic nervous system stays activated for hours at a time.
 Cortisol stays elevated.
 Your heart rate variability drops.
 Your prefrontal cortex, the part of your brain responsible for patience and planning, gets less blood flow.
+The brain you need to parent well is the brain that is working hardest to manage everything else.

 The Physical Symptoms

 Tight jaw.
 Shallow breathing.
 Tension in the shoulders and lower back.
 A constant, low buzz of irritation that has nothing to do with the kids and everything to do with a body that has not been allowed to fully exhale since 5 a.m.
+Many parents do not notice these signs until the day is already over and they are wondering why they feel so wrung out.

 Practical Techniques That Actually Work